glest/glest.io/docs/README.md

 ## Templates and Layouts

-The templates and layouts for the website at https://glest.io/docs/ are in:
+The templates and layouts for the website are in:

  * [_includes](https://github.com/Glest/glest.github.io/tree/master/_includes)
  * [_layouts](https://github.com/Glest/glest.github.io/tree/master/_layouts)